The Client Portal member experience

 Note: An accurate, up-to-date profile keeps this navigation smooth across every connected app.
 Encourage members to keep their profile current, since incomplete details can affect how they interact with courses and communities.

 Every notification a member receives, whether it comes from a course, a community, or another sub-app, lands in one place: the Notifications tab, accessible from the bell icon in the top bar.
+This includes alerts that a new file has been shared with them.
 Clicking a notification opens its details or takes the member directly to the relevant action.

-Most in-app notifications also go out by email.
+Most in-app notifications also go out by email, and members on your practice's mobile app can receive matching push notifications.
 When a notification links back to a community post, that post may open in a dedicated full-page view on the web, making it easier to read.

 Note: Notifications sent through the Client Portal, including community notifications, are billed.
 Keep this in mind if a large or highly active member community is generating frequent notifications.